-In addition to drugs and devices, environmental exposure through foods represent another area where vast knowledge gaps exist.
-Infants consume more food per kilogram of body weight than any other age group, resulting in the potential for higher dietary exposures to chemicals.
-Often there are no available data for humans from which to assess the potential risks associated with these exposures.
-Thus, safety and risk assessments for foodborne chemicals, and biological- and chemical-threat agents rely upon data obtained from animal models and in vitro cellular-toxicology studies.
+Many drugs and other medical products provided to pregnant women, neonates, and infants are used off-label due to ethical concerns performing clinical trials in these understudied populations.
+In addition, environmental exposure through foods represents another knowledge gap; infants consume more food per kilogram of body weight than any other age group, which could result in higher dietary exposures to chemicals.
+Often there is little to no available data to assess potential risks with these exposures; thus, safety and risk assessments for foodborne chemicals, biological-, and/or chemical-threat agents rely upon data obtained from animal models and in vitro cellular toxicology studies.